Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 Let’s break it down:

 - The endpoint listens at `/feedback`.
-- It accepts plain text from the request body (captured in body).
+- It accepts plain text from the request body (captured in `body`).
 - It returns a **201 Created** response using `Results.Created()` — which indicates success and includes a message back to the user.

-To test this, we’ll use Swagger UI, a built-in tool that that displays our API and lets us interact with endpoints.
+To test this, we’ll use **Swagger UI**, a built-in tool that that displays our API and lets us interact with endpoints.

-Since the dotnet new web template doesn’t come with Swagger enabled, we need to configure it manually:
+Since the `dotnet new web` template doesn’t come with Swagger enabled, we need to configure it manually:

 **Step 1.
 Install Swagger using the terminal:**